Social-Evolution-and-Behavior/anTraX/docs/data_organization.md

 ### Video files

 The input files are the raw videos of the same animal group, recorded sequentially under the same conditions. anTraX can process any [file format and video encoding readable by ffmpeg](http://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features); however, all videos are expected to have the same file format, codec, frame size, and framerate.
-Moreover, all videos must have the same base name, followed by a file index suffix seperated with a `_` character.
+Moreover, all videos must have the same base name, followed by a file index suffix separated by a `_` character.
 Optionally, for convenience, the videos can be organized into subdirectories.
-This can be a useful way to seperate  some meaningful partition of the experiment such as periods of consecutive recording, change in experimental conditions or feeding events, or just to partition a very long experiment.
+This can be a useful way to separate  some meaningful partition of the experiment such as periods of consecutive recording, change in experimental conditions or feeding events, or just to partition a very long experiment.
 The subdirectories should indicate the indexes of the videos stored in them.
 For example, subdirectory named "1_24" will contain videos 1 to 24.

 ![expdir structure](images/expdir_structure.png "structure of the experimental directory")